 Are you having a hard day today?
+A hard week?
 Feeling exhausted?
 Frustrated?
 Ready to give up?
-Ready to ship your little sweeties off on the yellow bus so you can take a break?
+Ready to ship your little sweeties off on the next big yellow bus that passes your house so you can take a break?
 I understand!
 I’ve been there too.

-I’ve been homeschooling for 22 years, and I’ve had many days when I thought I just couldn’t do it any more.
+I’ve been homeschooling for 24 years, and I’ve had many days when I thought I just couldn’t do it anymore.
 I was ready to give up.
-To pack up my kiddos and send them off to school somewhere so I could regain my sanity.
+To pack up my kiddos and send them off to school somewhere…anywhere…so I could regain my sanity.
 You too?
 Yep, I get it!

 So what can you do about it if you’re in that situation?
 Dealing with burnout is a very real and serious issue.
 However, there are some effective coping strategies that can help you relieve some of the pressure and get into a better routine.

 1. Put on a happy face.